-Rainwater fittings

-Repair category 1

-Notes No significant disrepair was noted to the rainwater goods.
-It will however be appreciated that the inspection was carried out during dry weather conditions.
+Rainwater fittings Repair category 1 Notes Cast iron components show signs of corrosion.
+It will be appreciated that the inspection was carried out during dry weather conditions.
 Sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.